 If you’re planning on adding an island, you don’t want it to be too close or too far from the appliances and fixtures.
 Try to plan for enough room to easily walk around the island while still quickly being able to reach important areas.

 Many designers like to decide on the kitchen sink placement first and go from there.
-Since the sink is a place where we spend a lot of time, and the best locations for it are generally underneath a window or as part of an island.
+Since the sink area is where we spend a lot of time, the best locations for it are generally underneath a window or as part of an island.

 Stoves should almost always be placed on an exterior wall for the ventilation system to be installed correctly without adding a lot of unnecessary expense.